FreeFlyingSheep/delta-debugging/README.md

 ## Features

-- Multiple delta debugging algorithms: ddmin, Zipmin, HDD, ProbDD
+- Multiple delta debugging algorithms: ddmin, ZipMin, HDD, ProbDD
 - Support for various input types: files (both binary and text), strings, lists
 - Replaced mode for handling configurations (this would be useful for executable inputs)
 - Benchmarking tools to evaluate algorithm performance